flenniken/statictea/docs/messages.md

-    "The function requires at least $1 arguments.", ## wNotEnoughArgsOpt "The function requires at most $1 arguments.", ## wTooManyArgsOpt "The length must be a positive number.", ## wNegativeLength "You can only change code variables in code files."]
+    "The function requires at least $1 arguments.", ## wNotEnoughArgsOpt "The function requires at most $1 arguments.", ## wTooManyArgsOpt "The length must be a positive number.", ## wNegativeLength "You can only change code variables in code files.", ## wReadOnlyCodeVars "Out of lines looking for the plus sign line.", ## wNoPlusSignLine "Out of lines looking for the multiline string."]
 ```